-The research group works closely together with the Zeeland innovation platforms Zeeland Connect and Food Delta Zeeland to identify innovation needs and research questions.
-The themes on which the Research Group conducts research are:
+The research group works closely with Zeeland's innovation platforms Zeeland Connect and Food Delta Zeeland.

-- Logistical flows and connections; The Zeeland economy and in particular the port can only continue to compete if the connections to the hinterland are reliable and good.
-We investigate how companies can collaborate to strengthen hinterland connections and realise bundling of cargo to new hinterland services.
+- Logistics flows and connections: The Zeeland economy and especially the port can only remain competitive if the connections to the hinterland are good and reliable.
+We examine how companies can work together to strengthen hinterland connections.

-- Zero Emission Logistics; For the logistics sector, the ambition of the Paris Climate Agreement means a transition to clean energy carriers.
-The transition process to reach these targets is difficult and complex for many stakeholders, including logistics service providers.
-We conduct research into logistical innovations needed to be able to introduce zero emissions, the investment decisions that companies must make and the required loading and refuelling infrastructure in Zeeland.
+- Zero Emission Logistics: For logistics, the ambition of the Paris Climate Agreement means a transition to clean energy carriers.
+The transition process to those goals is also complex for logistics service providers.
+The professorship conducts research into logistics innovations to implement zero emission, the investment decisions for companies and the required loading and fueling infrastructure in Zeeland.

-- Digitization and robotization; With digitization and robotization, companies are becoming more responsive and less sensitive to labour availability.
-We investigate how companies can automatically register and process data and information and robotize processes.
+- Digitalization and robotization: This will make companies more responsive and less sensitive to labor availability.
+The group is investigating how companies can record and process data and information automatically and robotize processes.

-- Autonomous Transport; In the next 10 years, ‘connected’ vehicles, such as truck platooning, will be introduced for the first time on a large scale in the Netherlands and then steps will be taken to introduce fully autonomous vehicles.
-Autonomous ships will also make their appearance in the next 10 years.
-We investigate how companies can use this technology and what adjustments are needed for this within companies and in the infrastructure.
+- Autonomous transport: In the coming years, 'connected' vehicles, such as 'truck platooning', will first be introduced on a large scale in the Netherlands before taking steps towards the introduction of fully autonomous vehicles.
+Autonomous ships are also making their appearance.
+Supply Chain Innovation is investigating how to deploy this technology and what adjustments are needed to do so.